polca-project/polca-toolbox/SmartDriver/README.md

 ASMCount
 --------

 ASMCount statically analyzes the binary code generated for the compiler and predicts the computational cost of the different POLCA scopes in the code.
 The output is a JSON file that can be used by other tools to determine the code transformations to perform or visualization tools such as SDFpy and POGADE.
+The executable requires GCC and python 2.7 installed in the system to run.

 EMOXU3
 --------

 EMOXU-3, based on libEMOXU-3, is provided and allows to measure and create detailed reports of performance and energy usage of executable files and scripts.
+It only requires a C compiler to build the application.

 EMOhh
 --------

 EMOHH is based on libEMOHH, is provided and allows to measure and create detailed reports of performance and energy usage of executable files and scripts on Hazel Hen nodes.
+It only requires a C compiler to build the application.

 libEMOHH
 --------